lmichel/alix/README.md

 })
 );
 ```
-## Connecting ALix to your database
+## Connecting ALiX to your database

 ```javascript
 x = e+f;